 Component units are legally separate organizations for which the District is financially accountable.
 The District is financially accountable for an organization if the District appoints a voting majority of the organization's governing board and (1) the District is able to significantly influence the programs or services performed or provided by the organization; or (2) the District is legally entitled to or can otherwise access the organization's resources; the District is legally obligated or has otherwise assumed the responsibility to finance the deficits of, or provide financial support to, the organization; or the District is obligated for the debt of the organization.
 Component units may also include organizations that are fiscally dependent on the District in that the District approves the budget, the issuance of debt or the levying of taxes.
 Based on the foregoing criteria, the District has no component units.
 Furthermore, the District is not includable in any other reporting entity as a component unit.

 B. New Accounting Standards

-During fiscal year 2018, the District adopted the following GASB statement:
+During fiscal year 2019, the District did not adopt any new GASB statements.